Do You Fall For These AA Myths?

 AA Isn’t Evidence-Based

-Before the release of The Big Book Of Alcoholics Anonymous, otherwise just known by title as Alcoholics Anonymous, dozens of people throughout the country were finding freedom from alcoholism.
+AA myth opinion: Before the release of The Big Book Of Alcoholics Anonymous, otherwise just known by title as Alcoholics Anonymous, dozens of people throughout the country were finding freedom from alcoholism.
 Following a series of six or twelve steps, chronic alcoholics deemed lost causes were finding sobriety.
 Since the release of the book in 1939, millions of people worldwide have found abstinence and recovery in their lives.
-Conducting longitudinal studies on AA and other twelve step programs is difficult for researchers to do because of the anonymity associated with the program and it’s special set of traditions.
+Conducting longitudinal studies on AA and other twelve-step programs is difficult for researchers to do because of the anonymity associated with the program and its special set of traditions.
 However, for the millions who turned from chronic alcoholics to grateful people in recovery, the suggested program of recovery in AA is evidence enough.

 AA Is For Grumpy Old Men Who Complain A Lot